 The types of foundations were determined by field investigation and query of Tulsa County Assessor records.
-All the residences are built on foundations with crawl spaces.
-At least one residence (the Repetitive Loss Property) has a slab-on-grade daylight basement.
+All the residences are built on slab-on-grade foundations.

 Condition of Structures.

 The condition of the structures in the RLA was determined by field investigation and a search of the County Assessor's records: all properties are in Good to Good+ condition.
 These findings are summarized in the following table.